 Fulcrum & Bounce/ Rebound Starting Point Focus

 We're going to focus, for now, on one of the above because that concept has works.
 We're using the "divide & conquer" idea toward Mastery of the instrument.

 Moeller made you play things with a continuous motion," Chapin said in a 1981 Modern Drummer article.
 "The motion was the message.
 You made the motion and the stick played it.
 After a while, it almost played itself."

 Moeller Method can be taught for matched and traditional grips & applies to any drumming styles as used by Vinnie Colaiuta, Jo Jo Mayer, Thomas Lang, Joe Morello, Steve Smith, Buddy Rich, Dave Weckl, etc

 Moeller Method a "time-tested concept" which opens up your playing to a more relax approach.
-Each student, young and old, student and professional, male and female, will find an essential prerequisite for any realistic attempt toward Advanced studies.
+Each student, young and old, student and professional, male and female, will find an essential for any realistic attempt at Advanced studies.